 The District Council of Marin County, Society of St. Vincent de Paul (the Society) is a local affiliate of the Society of St. Vincent de Paul, an international, Catholic lay not-for-profit organization of men and women who voluntarily offer services to individuals in need.
-The Society's goal is to provide services to those in Marin County who are struggling to make ends meet and might not otherwise receive help.
-The Society offers compassionate, individualized assistance to help the neediest neighbors obtain nutritious food, affordable housing, meaningful employment and a voice in their own community.
+The Society's goal is to provide services to economically disadvantaged families and individuals in Marin County.
+The Society offers compassionate, individualized assistance to help the neediest neighbors obtain nutritious food, shelter, and housing assistance.
+We also offer clients help with medical and dental assistance, clothing, and furniture.